It was in the summer holidays - four years ago this week- that I first started writing my gems posts. You can see the full collection here.

 3. #midweekmaths

-The White Rose Maths Secondary Twitter account (@WRMathsSec) is sharing a weekly problem throughout the holidays using the hashtag #midweekmaths
+The White Rose Maths Secondary Twitter account (@WRMathsSec) is sharing a weekly problem throughout the holidays using the hashtag #midweekmaths.

 It's worth following @WRMathsSec because they regularly share lovely tasks for students.